billkarsh/SpikeGLX/Markdown/SaveTab_Help.md

 - Adjusted metadata reflect intersection of {original saved chans, chans on that shank}.
 - The original probe-ip meta file is also written as a settings record.

-Suppose you have two 2.0 probes {0,1} in myrun, and probe-1 is 4-shank...
+Suppose you have two 2.0 probes {0,1} in myrun, such that probe-0 is a single shank probe and probe-1 is 4-shank...

 - Folder per probe: checked.
 - Separate shanks: checked.